What the odor is not: Estimation by elimination: Discussion

-We proposed a network implementation of our algorithm that resembles the architecture of the early olfactory pathway in the brain.
-First, with a few dozen to a few hundred receptor types, our algorithm requires each receptor type to bind to $\sim 5-15\%$ of odorants.
-This requirement, which recalls ideas from ``primacy coding'' \cite{wilson2017primacy,dewan2018single}, is consistent with observations from {\it Drosophila} to human \cite{munch2016door, mainland2015human}.
-If receptors are noisy, the next step in our decoding network is to pool signals from multiple receptors of the same type into ``glomeruli'', and to then allow lateral inhibition to suppress spurious responses due to noise.
-This pooling and inhibition motif is realized in the second stage of olfactory processing \cite{olsen2010divisive, roland2016massive}.
-The third stage of our decoding network has readout units that pool from many glomeruli, most of which must be active to produce a response.
-In addition, the readout units must have large-scale, recurrent, balanced inhibition.
-A similar architecture is visible in projections from the second to the third stage of the animal olfactory pathway, and in the recurrent circuits of the third stage \cite{miyamichi2011cortical, davison2011neural, johnson2000new, franks2011recurrent, bathellier2009properties}.
-Previous work has highlighted that this architecture could enable robust feedforward reconstruction of compressed odor codes \cite{zhang2016robust}, and supports both similarity search \cite{dasgupta2017neural} and novelty detection \cite{dasgupta2018neural}.
+Our network model, structured similarly to early olfactory pathways, behaves like the abstract algorithms we proposed.
+Our algorithm and network both show best performance if each of a few dozen to a few hundred receptor types binds to $\sim 5-15\%$ of odorants.
+This is consistent with observations from {\it Drosophila} to human \cite{munch2016door, mainland2015human}.
+Next, our network, like the olfactory system \cite{olsen2010divisive, roland2016massive}, pools receptors of each type into ``glomeruli'', and uses lateral inhibition to suppress noise activity.
+This achieves both reliable responses and non-responses, as required in the elimination step of our algorithm.
+Our network's third stage has strongly gated units pooling many glomeruli, most of which must be active to produce responses.
+The readout units also have large-scale, recurrent, balanced inhibition, like the olfactory cortex \cite{miyamichi2011cortical, davison2011neural, johnson2000new, franks2011recurrent, bathellier2009properties}.
+Previous work has highlighted that such architectures could enable robust feed-forward odor classification or reconstruction of compressed odor codes \cite{caron2013random,babadi2014sparseness,stevens2015fly,zhang2016robust,assisi2020optimality}, and supports both similarity search \cite{dasgupta2017neural} and novelty detection \cite{dasgupta2018neural}.
+We suggest another role for the circuit: to use information in silence to reconstruct odor composition.
+We also argue that in the absence of information about the dimension of odor space and the sensing matrix, the essential features of our algorithm could be implemented by having random, sparse projections between the second layer and a strongly gated third layer, as seen in the brain \cite{caron2013random,stettler2009representations,miyamichi2011cortical, davison2011neural, johnson2000new, franks2011recurrent}.

-In our network implementation the activation function of each unit was linear in the activities of other units.
-Real neurons have nonlinear activation functions with a threshold, saturation, and sometimes nonlinear summation of inputs.
-Our model, which can be regarded as a linearization of such neurons around an operating point, can be generalized to nonlinear units which still have a high threshold for activation to implement feedforward elimination of absent odorants, and recurrent inhibitory balance for concentration decoding.